In this Azure tutorial, we will discuss how to create a PowerShell Azure Function.

 What are the Benefits of Azure Functions using PowerShell

-There are a couple of benefits that we will get by creating Azure functions using PowerShell.
+We will get a couple of benefits by creating Azure functions using PowerShell.
 Those are as follows.

-2. It’s pretty easy to integrate with Azure Portal and Visual Studio Code IDE.
+- Integrating with Azure Portal and Visual Studio Code IDE is pretty straightforward.

 You may also like Following the below Articles